Page updated 11 June 2014

-The Decision to Survive: Surviving a deadly situation
+Decision to Survive: Surviving a deadly situation can seem

-can seem simple: you either live, or you don’t.
-But have you
+simple: you either live, or you don’t.
+But have you ever wondered

-ever wondered why – in incidents from mountain accidents to
+why – in incidents from mountain accidents to terrorism attacks

-terrorism attacks – some people survived, while others didn’t?
+– some people survived, while others didn’t?
+In many cases

-In many cases this was not destiny, or fate, or even luck: it was
+this was not destiny, or fate, or even luck: it was a particular decision

 Lyle Brotherton is a world expert in risk.
 He trains Search & Rescue teams worldwide and is the author of the revolutionary Ultimate Navigation Manual.
 Lyle’s day job is analysing threat in both extreme and everyday environments at a governmental level for both the British and American Administrations; he has been involved in on-the-ground analysis of incidents such as the Sandy Hook shootings, the 2011 Utøya Island massacre in Norway and the Pakistan Floods of 2010.
 In all cases he has asked the fundamental question: why did some people survive, and how did they do it?